- Home

 An 8 percent penalty may be charged if you are found to under-report payroll or under-pay premiums.

-We will not defer payment or cancel payments, except for extraordinary reasons.
+We will not reduce or cancel penalties, except for extraordinary reasons.